tallysmartins/noosfero/README.md

 All configuration parameters are defined in `nodes.yaml`, with exception of IP addresses, which are defined in different files:

-- for development, the IP addresses of the Vagrant VMs are defined in config/development/ips.yaml.
+- for local development, the IP addresses of the Vagrant VMs are defined in config/local/ips.yaml.

 - for production, you need to create a new file called `config/production/ips.yaml`